srijanshetty/notes/Comp/Distributed/models.md

     - Job Monitoring and Visualization

 ## Design
+- Is a distributed execution environment.
+A middleware between the program and the underlying cluster architecture.
+    - This allows it to be oblivious of the programming models semantics above it and completely focus on fault tolerance and scheduling.
 - 2D pipelining.
     - grep | awk | sed
     - grep^100 | awk ^10 | sed^50